Your employer may provide funds to HSCI for your volunteer hours!

 If you are an employee, agent, or retiree of State Farm, your volunteer hours can help HSCI even more.
-Through the Good Neighbor Grant Program, the State Farm Companies Foundation awards a $500 grant on behalf of each State Farm associate who volunteers a minimum of 40 hours a year.
+Through the Good Neighbor Grant program, the State Farm Companies Foundation awards a $500 grant on behalf of each State Farm associate who volunteers a minimum of 40 hours per calendar year.
 HSCI is an eligible nonprofit organization.
 We would appreciate your support in this program.

 If you are not currently a volunteer, please attend a New Volunteer Class to learn about our organization and discover your choices in volunteering.

 We have a great need for volunteer with our events, committees, and office work.
 It is easy to acquire 40 hours.

 We encourage all Good Neighbor Grant participants to keep a completed application on file at the PAC.
 Qualified applications will be verified by the volunteer coordinator and submitted to State Farm on a quarterly basis.
 For questions regarding whether you qualify for the Good Neighbor Grant, email Eric or Sherill.

 Those who volunteer outside of the Pet Adoption Center are asked to submit their volunteer hours to staff monthly.

 If you are interested in helping with events or are having difficulty acquiring hours, please email staff.